Category Archives: lawsuit

 If I back my car into a tree, can I sue the car manufacturer?
 If I drop my ballpoint pen into the washing machine and ruin my shirts, am I now allowed to sue PaperMate®??

-If that’s the case, we’ll never have a small business open in this country again.
 Why would you take the inherent risk of trying to eke out a living working for yourself if you think that your life’s work could be confiscated by someone (with a lower IQ than your inanimate product) suing you, making you pay for your defense and, even worse…they might actually win?

 Where does this end?